Pohorelá: History

 A long distance road between the Spiš and Horehronie regions has passed through the Hron valley since antiquity.
 A rare archaeological finding of a barbarian hoard from the Early Iron Age (Balas 1960,70) was found within the town limits - probably an excavation of the Puchov culture.
 The Horehronie region, along with the rest of what was to become modern Slovakia, became a part of the Kingdom of Hungary around 1000 AD.
 The village was founded at the beginning of the seventeenth century under the Vlach law, on the estate lands of Muráň Castle.
 The oldest written mention of the village dates back to 1612.
 The indigenous people of the region engaged in shepherding and forestry.

 In the eighteenth century, iron ore mines were opened and the ironworks were built.
 The construction of houses for workers of the Pohorelá ironworks established the current neighboring settlement of Pohorelská Maša.
 In about 1830, ownership of the ironworks passed to Prince Ferdinand of Saxe-Coburg and Gotha, and the administration was moved to Pohorelá.
 After extensive modernization, the Pohorelá complex became the most important iron producer in what was then the Hungarian county of Gömör és Kishont.
 By 1844, the industrial complex along the Hron River consisted of 2 smelters, 15 forges, 3 sheet rolling mills, and 2 iron bar rolling mills.

-From 1867, the area was part of the Hungarian half of the Austro-Hungarian Empire.
-The independence of Czecho-Slovakia was first announced in Pohorelá on about the 30th of October, 1918.
+From 1867, the area was within the Hungarian half of the Austro-Hungarian Empire, as a part of Gömör and Kishont County.
+The independence of Czechoslovakia was first announced in Pohorelá on about the 30th of October, 1918.
 Though a civic guard was formed, the village experienced some instability over the following first months of independence.
 The first elections for the National Assembly took place in April 1920, with the Slovak National Party winning the majority of votes in the village.

+From 1939 to 1945, Pohorelá was part of the Slovak Republic.
 During the Slovak National Uprising (SNP), partisans of the Katrušinov section of the Jánošík Brigade - named for the 18th century Slovak highwayman, Juraj Jánošík - were active in the vicinity of Pohorelá.
 The village was occupied by German and Hungarian troops in late 1944.
-The Romanian army liberated Pohorelá on January 29, 1945.
+The Romanian Army liberated Pohorelá on 29 January 1945 and it was once again part of Czechoslovakia.

 The Velvet Revolution came to the area when a local chapter of the Public Against Violence(VPN) was formed in the village in early December 1989.